Cheap Japanese in Singapore

 When I think of delicious Japanese food, expensive omakase and Michelin-starred restaurants come to mind.
-Places like Teppan Kappou Kenji and Tsuta feature really good food, but their price tag leans towards the higher side.
-Having worked at Eatbook for a while, I realised that Singapore does have really legit Japanese places at affordable price points.
-If you’re on a budget, here are 15 cheap Japanese food joints under $10 serving halal beef bowls, kopitiam yakiniku and more.
+Having worked at Eatbook.sg for a while, I realised that Singapore does have really legit Japanese restaurants at affordable price points.
+If you’re on a budget, here’s a guide to cheap Japanese food in Singapore serving halal beef bowls, kopitiam yakiniku and more under $15.

 1. Reiwa Soba